cunnellp5/code-log/README.md

 $ http-server
 ```

 *If webpack exists, look at its readme and follow the directions there.

-Otherwise most of this can be seen through that http-server. just navigate to whatever HTML file and open the dev tools.
+Otherwise most of this can be seen through that http-server.

+Navigate to an HTML file, then open the dev tools.

 If no HTML, I logged the function directly in the IDE.*